network-dave/pisco/README.md

 If you have any remarks regarding the code I will be happy to hear from you, please drop me a line at my email address.

-## Caveat
+## Caveats

 Pisco relies on looking for characters ">" or "#" to find the prompt of the device.
 If those characters appear elsewhere in the output (for example in an interface's description) it will break the system.
-I'm looking for way to fix this ASAP.
+I'm looking for a way to fix this ASAP.